pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 - Tweak: Added Image option to Icon and Feature List in Pricing Table widget.
 - Tweak: Added Height option to image in Image Separator widget.
-- Tweak: Videos not working in Media Grid widget when lightbox option is disabled.
+- Tweak: Videos not working in Media Gallery widget when lightbox option is disabled.
 - Fixed: Alignment options not working for Image/Lottie in Image Separator widget.
 - Fixed: Carousel Custom Navigation option not working after WordPress 5.6.